turnkey-commerce/status-updater/README.md

 2. Extract the zip to a folder.

+3. Copy example.config.toml file to config.toml.

-3. Edit the config.toml file for the email SMTP settings, the recipients email list, and the name of the user that will use the program.
+4. Edit the config.toml file for the email SMTP settings, the recipients email list, and the name of the user that will use the program.
+Optionally you can edit the button labels that will be seen by the user.

-4. The program can then be tested by clicking on the status-updater.exe file.
+5. The program can then be tested by clicking on the status-updater.exe file.
 If all works as expected it can be distributed to the user, being sure to keep it with the config.toml file.

-5. For better ease of use for the end user you can right-mouse drag the status-updater.exe to the user's desktop and create a shortcut to the program.
+6. For better ease of use for the end user you can right-mouse drag the status-updater.exe to the user's desktop and create a shortcut to the program.